Application to Teacher Education

 - Students majoring in Elementary Education must successfully complete a minimum of nine credit hours in the major beyond PSY 100, with grades of "C" or higher.

 - Students majoring in Elementary Education must earn a 2.750 grade point average (GPA) overall, in the major, and in all the professional education courses.
 This includes course work from all institutions attended.

-- Pass the Illinois Test of Academic Proficiency (TAP 400 test) OR have proof of passing the ACT with Writing with a score of at least 22 AND you also must have scored a 19 or above on the Combined English/Writing score.
+- Pass the Illinois Test of Academic Proficiency (TAP 400 test) OR have proof of passing the ACT with Writing with a composite score of at least 22 AND you also must have scored a 19 or above on the Combined English/Writing score.

 - Submit a four-year plan signed by the student's assigned advisor.

 - Submit the Student Self-Assessment of Dispositions document printed from this link.

 - Submit the Professional Dispositions Document printed and signed by a full-time faculty member in your major.
 (You must send him/her this link.)